Attacks on refugee camps in the Gaza war: June – December 2024

 Three people were reportedly killed by an airstrike on 3 June 2024.
 The camp underwent "constant bombardment" in June.
 Six people were killed by an Israeli bombing on 8 June.
 Nine people were killed by an Israeli strike on the camp on 16 June.
 Nine people, including five children, were reportedly killed in an Israeli attack on 9 July.
 In July 2024, nine men were reportedly killed while attempting to transport the deceased from Al-Bureij to Nuseirat.
 On 8 August, at least 12 people, including children were killed when an Israeli fighter jet targeted a home in the camp.
 On 10 September, a Palestinian was killed and several others were injured by an Israeli airstrike.
 On 8 October, at least 17 people were killed by an Israeli airstrike.
 Five people were reportedly killed by an Israeli drone attack in 2 November.
 On 17 November, at least eight people, including a child were killed by Israeli airstrikes.

 January – June 2025

 On 4 January 2025, four people were killed and dozens were injured when Israeli forces targeted the Abu Helou School that houses displaced Palestinians.
 On 21 April, one Palestinian was killed and five others were injured in an Israeli airstrike on the camp.
 On 2 May 2025, at least nine Palestinians were killed by an Israeli airstrike.
 On 6 May, 49 people were killed and dozens were injured when Israeli airstrikes struck Abu Hamisa and Al-Karama schools for displaced persons at the camp.
 On 29 May, at least 23 people were killed by Israeli attacks on residential buildings in the camp.

 July 2025 – present

 On 14 July, at least four people were killed when Israeli forces targeted a commercial centre of the camp, according to Wafa.
+On 20 September, eight people were killed by an Israeli strike in front of a clinic in the camp.
+On 2 December, a Palestinian man was killed by Israeli gunfire in the eastern part of the camp, according to Al-Awda Hospital.